Springvale, Victoria: Geography

 On the north of the Princes Highway is the Springvale Crematorium and Necropolis.
 Next to the Crematorium is an area of housing and the original Springvale primary school near where Centre and Springvale Roads cross Princes Highway.

 The suburb is mostly residential, although some small industrial areas are scattered through the suburb's northwest and northeast.
 Eastern Springvale contains Springvale Crematorium and Necropolis, one of Melbourne's three main cemeteries, and the Sandown motor raceway.

-Springvale is at the doorstep of the Dandenong Ranges National Park.

 Demographics

 The residents of this suburb have higher levels of migrant settlement, cultural diversity and more limited English proficiency than Greater Dandenong, lower median incomes and lower rates of early school-leaving.
-The 2011 Census found that 69% of Springvale residents were born overseas, higher than for Greater Dandenong and more than double the corresponding metropolitan proportion (33%).
+As of the 2011 Census, 69% of Springvale residents were born overseas, higher than for Greater Dandenong and more than double the corresponding metropolitan proportion (33%).
 Among the 99 birthplaces of its residents were Vietnam (21%), India (11%), Cambodia (5%) and China (5%).
 Rates of migrant settlement are relatively high, with 8% of residents having arrived in Australia within the previous 2.5 years – similar to the figure for Greater Dandenong, of 7%.

 Languages other than English are spoken by 79% of Springvale residents – compared with 64% for Greater Dandenong.
 22% have limited fluency in the use of spoken English, higher than the municipal level of 14% and over five times the metropolitan level of 4%.
 Among the major religious faiths are Buddhism, adhered to by 27.3% of residents, and Catholicism (21%).

 9% of young adults (20–24 years) had left school before completing year 11 – lower than both the municipal average of 13% and the metropolitan level, of 10%.

-Median individual gross incomes of $352 p.w., recorded in the Census, are the lowest in Greater Dandenong and equivalent to 55% of metropolitan levels.
+Median individual gross incomes of $352 p.w., recorded in the 2016 Census, were the lowest in Greater Dandenong and equivalent to 55% of metropolitan levels.

-Of the 6,489 homes in Springvale, 16% are apartments, less than the proportion across Greater Dandenong of 21%, though more than the metropolitan level of 11%.
-61% of homes are owned or being purchased by their occupants – less than the metropolitan level of 71%.
+Of the 6,489 homes in Springvale recorded in 2016, 16% are apartments, less than the proportion across Greater Dandenong of 21%, though more than the metropolitan level of 11%.
+61% of homes in 2016 were owned or being purchased by their occupants – less than the metropolitan level of 71%.

 Politics

-Springvale has been a very safe electoral district for the Australian Labor Party at both federal and state elections.
+The suburb of Springvale has long been a stronghold of the Australian Labor Party at both federal and state elections.

-Federal

 At the federal level the suburb is in the federal Division of Hotham, currently held by Clare O'Neil of the Labor Party.

-State

 At the state level, Springvale is in the Electoral district of Mulgrave (Victoria), held by Victorian Labor MP Eden Foster.

-Local

-Springvale is now within the Springvale North and Springvale Central Wards of the City of Greater Dandenong.
+As of 2025, Springvale is split across the Springvale North and Springvale Central Wards of the City of Greater Dandenong.